 The first-pass effect typically removes 85 to 95% of opioids absorbed from the gastrointestinal tract.
 This explains why buprenorphine and butorphanol are such ineffective analgesics when swallowed.
 Opioids are not without their ability to provide some analgesia when administered orally however.
-Codeine and morphine are two of the most commonly used opioid analgesics felt to be of benefit when given orally.
+Morphine is the most commonly used opioid analgesics felt to be of benefit when given by the oral route.